How does this board perform on the ocean?

 - If you are unboxing the package with a knife, be careful not to cut too deep as it might cut and damage the backpack which is on the top of the package.

-- After unboxing, first check if there’s any accessories missing.
+- After unboxing, check if any accessories is missing.
 And then check if the board and the accessories are functioning.
 We suggest you inflate the board inside and leave it there for a while to make sure it’s working properly before taking it out.

 - Please roll the SUP board the way it’s rolled in the original package to avoid damaging the Fin box.